calvinthrall/calvinthrall.github.io/Atomizers.md

-Using a wide range of novel data sources—including bilateral chambers of commerce, text data from oral history interviews with thousands of U.S. diplomats, declassified diplomatic cables, and subnational trade data from the USSR—this book demonstrates that, paradoxically, the globaliza- tion of the firm led to the atomization of global economic governance.
+Using a wide range of novel data sources—including bilateral chambers of commerce, text data from oral history interviews with thousands of U.S. diplomats, declassified diplomatic cables, and subnational trade data from the USSR—this book demonstrates that, paradoxically, the globalization of the firm led to the atomization of global economic governance.

 For more details, see this [draft book proposal](assets/atomizers_proposal.pdf).